pivotal/blog/content/post/windows-server-containers-how-we-did.md

 Windows Server 2016 comes with Windows Server Containers.
 The primitives here are similar to those Linux kernel.
 We use the official [hcsshim](https://github.com/Microsoft/hcsshim) Go library for instrumenting the Windows Server Containers in Cloud Foundry.
-HCS is the Windows Host Computer Service that performs the underlying container operation.
+The underlying container operations are performed by the Windows Host Compute Service (HCS).
 Windows Server Containers provide application isolation through process and namespace isolation technology.
 A Windows Server container shares a kernel with the container host and all containers running on the host.